tballmsft/microdata/README.md

 * Supports Jacdac sensors for Light, Soil moisture, Distance, Flex, Temperature and Humidity.

 With the objective of allowing people to:
-* Teach and better understand Data Science
+* Teach and better understand Data Science.
-* Experiment with Physical Computing
+* Experiment with Physical Computing.
-* Perform science experiments
+* Perform Science experiments.
-* Explore the diverse features of the BBC Microbit V2
+* Explore the diverse features of the BBC Microbit V2.

 # Branches